bvalarezo/Fun-With-BufferOverflows/vuln1/README.md

 	x/268x $esp

 To get the idea of memory on the stack.
-This can help us craft a return address, to hijack the program's executation into our payload.
+This can help us craft a payload, to hijack the program's execution.

 `hack.py` is our python script that will launch the program with the malicious payload.